gogolith/GoCoEdit/README.md

 GoCoEditServer-Connector
 ==============

+(This repo doesn't contain the GoCoEdit source code it is only used for feature request and issue tracking)

 PHP version of the GoCoEdit Server-Connector.
 It enables your GoCoEdit iOS-App to connect to your own Server (by HTTP/HTTPS) that creates a FTP connection to a third ftp server.